OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 ## Trace formula precedents

-An Excel formula often refers to other cells or groups of cells.
-These cells or groups of cells are known as "precedents" to the formula.
+An Excel formula often refers to other cells.
+These cells are known as "precedents" to the formula.
 To learn more about Excel features related to relationships between cells, see the [Display the relationships between formulas and cells](https://support.microsoft.com/office/display-the-relationships-between-formulas-and-cells-a59bef2b-3701-46bf-8ff1-d3518771d507) article.

 With [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getdirectprecedents--), your add-in can locate the direct precedents to a formula.
-The `getDirectPrecedents` method can trace precedents to a formula within a single worksheet and across worksheets within a single workbook.
+The `getDirectPrecedents` method returns the precedents of a formula that are in the same workbook.
 This method can't trace precedent cells across workbooks.

-The following sample calls the `getDirectPrecedents` method on the active range, loads the addresses of the direct precedent cells, and then loops through each precedent cell and changes its background color to yellow.
+The following sample gets the direct precedents for the active range and then changes the background color of those precedent cells to yellow.

 > [!NOTE]
 > The active range must contain a formula that references other cells in the same workbook for this sample to work properly.